Incredible ancient ruins in the USA you probably didn't know existed

 Lapakahi State Historical Park, Waimea, Hawaii

-Visitors can follow a series of trails with information panels explaining the significance of structures such as canoe storage houses, religious shrines and an ancient burial site.
+Visitors can follow a series of trails with information panels explaining the significance of structures like canoe storage houses, religious shrines and an ancient burial site.
 The remains have been partially restored to give a fascinating glimpse into the life of the fishing community – Koai'e – that lived here in the 1300s.

 Chaco Culture National Historical Park, New Mexico

 Ancestral Puebloans built what was effectively a huge trade centre in the heart of the New Mexican desert.
-Chaco Culture is made up of a series of huge stone buildings, constructed around AD 850, and it’s believed the hub was used as a ceremonial and administrative centre despite the arid landscape and long winters.
+Chaco Culture is made up of a series of huge stone buildings, constructed around AD 850, and it’s believed that the hub was used as a longtime ceremonial and administrative centre despite the arid landscape and long winters.

 Chaco Culture National Historical Park, New Mexico

-The park is located around 150 miles (241km) northwest of Albuquerque and accessed via dirt roads.
-Visitors can take ranger-led tours to view the remains of the impressive multi-storey ‘great houses’ up close and to learn about the spiritual significance of the surrounding mountains and mesas.
+The park is located around 150 miles (241km) northwest of Albuquerque and is accessed via dirt roads.
+Visitors can take ranger-led tours to view the remains of the impressive multi-storey ‘great houses’ up close and learn about the spiritual significance of the surrounding mountains and mesas.
 A designated International Dark Sky Park, this is an atmospheric place to view the stars too.

 Fossilised footprints, White Sands National Park, New Mexico